Translation & Localization

 We believe that only a professional translation done by skilled native speakers is good enough to face the market.
 Unofficial or fan-made translations may cause confusion and bear the risk of harming your game’s reputation, caused by reviews and impressions based on an ambiguous rule book translation that lacks of profound language and comprehensibility.

 Therefore we are working with a team of freelance translators and proofreaders with a proven track record who are all native speakers in their respective language.
-We currently localize and translate to and from English (BE/AE), German, French, Spanish, Italian, Dutch, Portuguese and Russian and maintain a network of freelancers for several other languages.
+We currently localize and translate to and from English (BE/AE), German, French, Spanish, Italian, Dutch and Portuguese and maintain a network of freelancers for several other languages.
 If you need support for additional languages, we may always extend our network.

 We have experienced translation teams for several popular languages.
 Each team consists of two persons, one translator and one copy editor.
 These work together to ensure best quality of the translation and a third person supervises them.